In ProjectTeam.com you can share forms with any other users on your project and track when they view the forms.

 Sharing information is at the heart of ProjectTeam.com.
 When you create a new form, by default you are the only user that has access to that form.
 That way, you can create forms and keep them private until you're ready to share.

-You can share forms with users that are connected on your project or share with any email address.
+You can share forms with users that are connected to your project or share with any email address.
 Once information is shared, it can no longer be deleted.
 That way you never have to worry about forms being lost or deleted.

-On the top of every form in ProjectTeam.com you'll see a Share button available.
+On the top of every form in ProjectTeam.com, you'll see a Share button available.
 Clicking the Share button brings up a window that has two tabs.
 The first tab shows all existing Share Groups and Users that you're company is currently connected to on the project.
 The second tab allows you to share to any email address so that you can share information with non-users.

 In the share window under the "Share to users" tab, you'll see a list that shows all Share Groups and Users that your company is connected with on the project.
 You can search and sort the list to find the groups or users quickly.